-Kid’s apparel and accessories retailer The Children’s Place (NASDAQ:PLCE) reported results in line with analysts' expectations in Q2 FY2023, with revenue down 9.26% year on year to $345.6 million.
-Guidance for next quarter's revenue was also better than expected at $472.5 million at the midpoint, 1.31% above analysts' estimates.
-Children's Place made a GAAP loss of $35.4 million, down from its loss of $13.3 million in the same quarter last year.
+Kid’s apparel and accessories retailer The Children’s Place (NASDAQ:PLCE) beat analysts' expectations in Q3 FY2023, with revenue down 5.7% year on year to $480.2 million.
+On top of that, next quarter's revenue guidance ($462.5 million at the midpoint) was surprisingly good and 6.3% above what analysts were expecting.
+Turning to EPS, Children's Place made a non-GAAP profit of $3.22 per share, down from its profit of $3.33 per share in the same quarter last year.

-- Same-Store Sales were down 9% year on year
+- Same-Store Sales were down 7.3% year on year (miss vs. expectations of down 5.9% year on year)

 Offering sizes up to young teens, The Children’s Place (NASDAQ:PLCE) is a specialty retailer that sells its own brands of kid’s apparel and accessories.

 These private label brands include The Children's Place, Place Baby, and Gymboree and span tops, bottoms, dresses, outerwear, and shoes.
 While there is product for kids up to 12-13 years old, the company mainly serves toddlers and kids under 10.
 The Children’s Place sits in the middle of the pricing spectrum, generally pricier (but also higher quality) than fast-fashion or discount retailers but less expensive than designer brands.

 The company’s core customer consists of parents who prioritize quality clothing and a certain level of stylishness.
 The Children’s Place is also a reliable option for grandparents, other family members, or friends who are shopping for a kid’s gift.
 On average, stores are pretty small and range from 4,000 to 5,000 square feet.
 They are often located in suburban malls or shopping centers alongside other mass market retailers.